Christofferson to the Mercury

 Caitlyn Jones

-Caitlyn has re-signed with Marburg in Germany for the 2025-26 season!
+Caitlyn has signed with Canberra in Australia’s NBL1 for the 2026 season!

 Teyla Evans